 Juvenile vs. Adult Court

-A juvenile court does not have a jury unlike an adult court.
+A juvenile court does not have a jury unlike in an adult court.
 This gives the judge all the responsibility for determining the sentence or the crime that the juvenile has committed.
 They get to base their decision on all of the evidence that has been presented to them during the process by the attorneys and witnesses.
 The judge can then decide if the juvenile will complete community service, counseling, or get some form of treatment along with serving some jail time in the juvenile detention center.

 A juvenile judge’s role is not the same as a judge in an adult court.
 The system is run differently than a regular court so the judge has to make up for the differences.
 It is important that you know the role of the judge that you are about to face so you won’t be blindsided by anything that you were not aware was going to happen.
 Your attorney will likely fill you in on what is going to happen in court.
 If you need help understanding the role of a juvenile court judge, an attorney can assist you.